The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 Version 7 is the final version of Flash Player that will be produced for "Classic" Mac OS.
 Starting with the release of the December 18, 2007 security bulletin, APSB07-20, Adobe is discontinuing support of Adobe Flash Player 7 and will no longer provide security updates.
 Adobe recommends that all Flash Player users on supported systems update to the most recent version of the player through the Flash Player Download Center.
 Adobe's support policy for Flash Player is to support the current and previous major release.
 Flash Player 7 was updated with security fixes as a courtesy to customers on Microsoft Windows 95, Microsoft NT, and Macintosh Classic operating systems, and for Linux and Solaris customers prior to the availability of Flash Player 9.

-Version 9.0.124.0 (the latest release for Mac OS X) fixes the following issues:
+Version 10.1 (the latest release for Mac OS X) includes the following new features:

 User Reviews